Cerebral cavernous malformation

 To learn more about genetic testing for your family, we recommend that you speak with a genetic professional.
-Genetics services are a source of information for individuals and families regarding genetic diagnosis, natural history, treatment, mode of inheritance, and genetic risks to other family members.
-To find a genetics service near you, we recommend that you contact your primary doctor for a referral.
-Click here to learn more about genetic consultations.
+Genetics clinics are a source of information for individuals and families regarding genetic conditions, treatment, inheritance, and genetic risks to other family members.
+More information about finding and visiting a genetics professional is available from the Genetic Consultation Handbook developed by Genetics Home Reference.

 To find a genetics clinic, we recommend that you contact your primary healthcare provider for a referral.
 The following online resources can also help you find a genetics professional in your community: